DIVERSITY AND INCLUSION ACTIVITIES IN THE WORKPLACE

-Having diversity and inclusion at your workplace is not easy task to do.
+Having diversity and inclusion activities in your workplace is not an easy task to do.
 But you should try at the earliest to start building a diverse team as it will help the organization in the future.
 It should be noted that the drive for diversity & inclusion should not be restricted to the upper level.
 Rather, all the levels of employees must be engaged in this.
-Having d&i activities in your workplace can have a huge impact on how your employees look at your business initiatives.
+Having D&I activities in your workplace can have a huge impact on how your employees look at your business initiatives.

 An important result of an inclusive workforce is that employees can perform to their best level.
 Perfection is not the goal.
-Companies need to foster inclusion at all levels by creating valuable employee experience for already existing employees and for potential employee base.
+Companies need to foster inclusion at all levels by creating valuable employee experiences for already existing employees and for the potential employee base.

 As a manager, you should start taking up discussions on diversity and inclusivity.
 But it can be difficult to start conversations on this topic.
 That is the reason it is much easier to rather conduct activities to demonstrate your point.
 That will allow your employees to process the information in a new way as compared to a tedious classroom lecture.